Harmonix: Sale by Viacom

 In late December 2010, Viacom announced that it had sold Harmonix to Harmonix-SBE Holdings LLC, a holding company for the family office of investor Jason Epstein.
 Epstein is a senior managing partner at investment firm Columbus Nova, though the buy-out of Harmonix was conducted by Epstein personally, and not Columbus Nova.
 The terms of the sale were undisclosed, though estimated at $200 million.
 This sale returned Harmonix to its origins as an independent developer.
 The resulting sale did not affect present or future support plans for Harmonix' games; Harmonix retained the intellectual property rights for Rock Band and Dance Central in the sale, allowing Harmonix Music Systems to continue to develop these series.
 According to Peter Kafka of the Wall Street Journal, the sale of Harmonix was heavily discounted, possibly as low as fifty dollars, the equivalent of a fire sale and allowing Viacom to claim certain tax benefits; meanwhile, the new independent owners would assume all ongoing liability for Harmonix' projects, including music licensing fees and unsold inventory.
-Viacom later affirmed that they received nearly $115 million in tax benefits from the Harmonix sale.
+Viacom later affirmed that it received nearly $115 million in tax benefits from the Harmonix sale.
 Following the purchase, Harmonix underwent a restructuring in February 2011, laying off about 12-15% of the 240-person staff.
 Shortly after this, Activision announced it was shuttering its Guitar Hero division and cancelling planned games for 2011, which many journalists considered to mark the end of the rhythm game genre; Harmonix's Director of Communications, John Drake, in response to this closure, called the news "discouraging", but affirmed that Harmonix would continue to invest itself in further Rock Band and Dance Central developments for the foreseeable future.